tqvarnst/jdg-labs.old/projects/lab1/lab-guides/lab1-guide.md

 This explains the steps for lab 1, either follow them step-by-step or if you eel adventurous read the overview and try to accomplish goals without the help of the step-by-step

 ## Overview of Lab 1
-In lab 1 we will create the backend storage for a mockup application written in CDI, REST and AngularJS.
-The mockup application is available [here](https://github.com/tqvarnst/jdg-modules-demo/tree/1.0-mockup).
+In lab 1 we will introduce JDG as a cache for a mockup application written in CDI, REST and AngularJS.
 The main steps in lab1 is to:

-1. Install and build the mock project
+1. Install the mockup application and verify that is working
-2. Add dependencies to the maven project and to the WAR file
+1. Add dependencies to the maven project and to the WAR file for JDG
-3. Inject a local Cache into TaskService class and implement the logic to findAll, create, update.
+1. Inject a local Cache into TaskService class and implement the logic to cache findAll.

 ## Step-by-Step